 Candidate for Atlanta mayor

-Click here for other Atlanta mayoral candidates.
+Click here to see the other Atlanta mayoral candidates.

 What immediate actions will you take as mayor to curb the violent crime occurring in the City of Atlanta?